rcarrata/rcarrata.github.io/_posts/2021-01-03-ocp4_ipi_vmware_deep_dive_part2.md

 haproxy-vmware-nwjr2-master-2              2/2     Running   0          71d
 ```

-As we can check into the haproxy pods the config files are mounted as a hostPath, with the static-pod-resources and the /etc/haproxy folders:
+As we can see in the haproxy pods, the config files are mounted as a hostPath, with the static-pod-resources and the /etc/haproxy folders:

 ```bash
 [root@ocp-bastion ~]# kubectl get pod -n openshift-vsphere-infra haproxy-vmware-nwjr2-master-0 -o json | jq .spec.volumes[0]